Geoff Capes

-Geoffrey Lewis Humberg Capes JP (23 August 1949 – 23 October 2024) was a British shot putter, strongman, and Highland Games competitor.
-He was famous in the UK in the 1980s for his sporting prowess and appearances on television in shows such as Superstars and the World's Strongest Man.
+Geoffrey Lewis Humberg Capes JP (23 August 1949 – 23 October 2024) was an English shot putter, strongman, and Highland Games competitor.

-Capes represented England and Great Britain in field athletics, specialising in the shot put, an event in which he was twice Commonwealth champion, twice European indoor champion, and competed at three Olympic Games.
-The British record for the shot put is still held by Capes, from 1980, at a distance of 21.68 m.
+He represented England and Great Britain in field athletics, specialising in the shot put, an event in which he was twice Commonwealth champion, twice European indoor champion, competed at three Olympic Games and holds the British record for the shot put since 1980, with a distance of 21.68 m.
 As a strongman, he won World's Strongest Man twice, and World Muscle Power Classic twice, along with several other titles including Europe's Strongest Man and Britain's Strongest Man.
 As a Highland Games competitor, he was six times world champion, first winning the title in Lagos in 1981 and the final title in 1987.
 Throughout his career, Capes set 17 world records.

-Following retirement from competitive sport, he continued to be involved in strength athletics as a referee, event promoter, and coach.
-He also ran a sportswear retail shop, and became renowned as a world-class breeder of birds.
+Following retirement from competitive sport, he continued to be involved in strength athletics as a referee, coach, event promoter, sportswear retailer and became renowned as a world-class breeder of birds.

 Early life

 Capes was born on 23 August 1949 in Holbeach, Lincolnshire, the seventh of nine children.
 He weighed 12.4 lb at birth.
 He was the seventh child of Eileen (Alcock) Capes, though the eldest of her three children by her third husband Bill Capes.
-His father was a land worker, while his mother, who stood six feet tall and weighed 250 pounds, was a matron at a care home.
+His father was a land worker, while his mother, who stood six feet tall and weighed 17 stone 12 pounds (114 kg), was a matron at a care home.
 Of his older siblings, the elder two were Braithwaites and the middle four Cannons.
 Capes told The Daily Telegraph, "The family wasn't just working class, but was on the lowest rung of that very long ladder that is the English class system."
 He grew up in the town and went to the local secondary school, George Farmer.
 During his time at school, his behaviour and academic performance were reportedly poor, resulting in frequent caning.
 On one occasion, a teacher twisted his ear until it bled as punishment for misbehaving in class.
 The same day, Capes's mother confronted the teacher and punched him.